WilliamPennebaker/JavaProgClasses/README.md

 # Java Programming 1/2

 This java project goes over concepts that are taught in java programming 1 and 2.
+(Note: these were the topics covered in the programming classes I took and helped teach.
+So the curriculum may not be the same for everyone else.)
 Created this to be a refresher or even a reference for someone starting java.

 Readme will be updated later.